“No, Alexa.” E-commerce weighs heavily on parcel shipping

 Leveraging an end-to-end supply chain platform to support B2C and B2B e-commerce operations provides the capabilities to make agile adjustments.
 Retailers and other businesses can respond nimbly in a crisis and use machine learning to make informed strategies when they encounter the next supply chain disruption.

-As we are on the brink of peak season, it is obvious that capacity constraints will be a concern for shippers of all types, but you do have alternatives for proactively handling them.
+As we approach peak season, capacity constraints will be a concern for shippers of all types, but you do have alternatives for proactively handling them.

 Multi-carrier shipping software can simplify and streamline many of the above critical strategies for navigating capacity constraints.
 An elite parcel shipping software that can ship an incredible package volume (without downtime) will simplify and expedite carrier onboarding to add key carriers and service options to your portfolio.
 This vital software will also enable the use of zone skipping by applying automated business logic to select the most efficient carrier hub, include the cost into the total delivery cost, and finally produce the required paperwork, including the right shipping labels.